-- Barron and Muir (2021) study long-run data from 1870-2016 for U.S., U.K., and Japan to - improve inference - allay concerns that the post-1975 period may not be representative - or even that all results are driven by the financial crisis of 2008-09. - Construct asset growth for (i) commercial banks and (ii) for securities dealers. - Test assets are stocks, long-term government bonds, currencies, housing, and corporate bonds. - High asset growth = good times when risk bearing capacity of the intermediary sector increases; positive price of risk.
+- Barron and Muir (2022) study long-run data from 1870-2016 for U.S., U.K., and Japan to - improve inference - allay concerns that the post-1975 period may not be representative - or even that all results are driven by the financial crisis of 2008-09. - Construct asset growth for (i) commercial banks and (ii) for securities dealers. - Test assets are stocks, long-term government bonds, currencies, housing, and corporate bonds. - High asset growth = good times when risk bearing capacity of the intermediary sector increases; positive price of risk.
 Asset growth can arise from changes in equity or from increases in leverage.
+This side-steps the debate on whether to use equity shocks or leverage shocks. - Rather than focusing on contemporaneous covariances between asset growth and returns, they look at the predictive relationship.
+A negative predictive relationship means that high asset growth lowers expected returns.
+The lower risk premia indicate that high-asset growth periods are good states of the world.

-This side-steps the debate on whether to use equity shocks or leverage shocks. - Over 140-year period, in all three countries, for both types of institutions, and for all asset classes, intermediary asset growth predicts asset returns negatively - after controlling for macro-economic risk factors - stronger in asset classes where intermediaries participate more - Also show that effects are stronger for Japanse stocks that are disproportionately held directly by fin. intermediaries.
+- Over 140-year period, in all three countries, for both types of institutions, and for all asset classes, intermediary asset growth predicts asset returns negatively - after controlling for macro-economic risk factors - stronger in asset classes where intermediaries participate more - Also show that effects are stronger for Japanse stocks that are disproportionately held directly by fin. intermediaries.